KarlSangwon/karlsangwon.github.io/_pages/cv.md

 ======
 * 10/2022 – Present: Medical Student Researcher
   * NYU Langone Health – OLAB, New York, NY
-  * Initiated and leading a flagship project with diffusion model application for prediction of brain metastases post-SRS, awarded National Neurosurgery NREF 2023 Fellowship.
-Project was accepted to 2023 Congress of Neurological Surgery National Conference.
+  * Initiated and led a flagship project with diffusion model application for prediction of brain metastases post-SRS, awarded National Neurosurgery NREF 2023 Fellowship.
+Project was accepted and presented at 2023 Congress of Neurological Surgery National Conference.
   * Collaborated with other neurosurgeons to solve clinical problems using data science.
-With Dr. Erez Nossek, a cerebrovascular neurosurgeon, I performed the main analysis of the role of Virtual Reality devices on anastomosis surgery planning and assisted Flow800/Machine Learning projects.
-Led a project on Flow800 intraoperative hemodynamic parameter metrics to predict post-anastomosis patency.
+With Dr. Erez Nossek, a cerebrovascular neurosurgeon, I performed the main analysis of the role of Virtual Reality devices on anastomosis surgery planning.
 With Dr. Derryl Lau and his spine surgery team, I have served as the data scientist on studies investigating role of neuromonitoring data on spine surgery outcomes as well as several clinical outcome projects.
+With Dr. Harter, I served as the data scientist on studies investigating neurosurgical outcomes of patients in Public and
+Private Hospitals in NYC.
   * Supervisor: Eric Oermann, MD.
 Douglas Kondziolka, MD.

+*10/2022 - Present: Medical Student Researcher
+  * NYU Langone Health – Carotid Web Lab, New York, NY
+  * Devised a novel protocol to extract geometric features from sagittal CTA of Carotid Web (CW) and predict stroke risk of asymptomatic CWs.
+  * Leading a project on using FLOW800 hemodynamics to predict post-anastomosis patency failure risk using intra-op data.
+  * Assisted other FLOW800/Machine Learning projects.
-Erez Nossek, MD.
+  * Supervisor: Erez Nossek, MD.

 * 02/2019 – 05/2022: Research Intern
   * Johns Hopkins Medicine – Institute for Cell Engineering, Baltimore, MD